Ali2500/ViCaS/README.md

 ### Chinese Captions

 We also provide captions in Chinese.
-These were obtained by translating the human-written English captions.
+These were obtained by machine-translating the English captions.
+Note that no quality checks were applied to them so they may contain errors.

 ```python
 from vicas.caption_parsing import parse_caption